zaiisao/Documentation/en/Audio Broadcast/start_live_audio_windows.md

  <div class="alert note">If your project has enabled the app certificate, ensure that you provide a token.</div>

 - `uid`: ID of the local user that is an integer and should be unique.
 If you set `uid` as 0,  the SDK assigns a user ID for the local user and returns it in the `onJoinChannelSuccess` callback.
+  <div class="alert note">Once the user joins the channel, the user subscribes to the audio streams of all the other users in the channel by default, giving rise to usage and billing calculation.
+If you do not want to subscribe to a specified stream or all remote streams, call the <code>mute</code> methods accordingly.</div>

 For more details on the parameter settings, see [joinChannel](https://docs.agora.io/en/Audio%20Broadcast/API%20Reference/cpp/classagora_1_1rtc_1_1_i_rtc_engine.html#adc937172e59bd2695ea171553a88188c).